-Payroll is run on a monthly basis normally by the Finance Assistant (FA) on the 28th of the month.
-All amendments to the payroll must be with the FA on the 21st, signed by the appropriate line manager.
-A payroll form is to be completed (see appendix5).
+Payroll is run on a monthly basis normally by the Finance Administrator on the 28th of the month.
+Amendments to the payroll (normally end of probation period, formal salary review, change of role, promotion) must be made by lodging a Payroll Amendment Form (Appendix5) with the FA by the 21st of the month, signed by the appropriate line manager.
 These will be approved by HOF.
-Payroll is run through the system PayDay and both the HoF and FA have access to this.
+Payroll is run through the system Pay-day and both the HOF and FA have access to this.

 All revenue deductions are taken from the ROS (ROS) website and therefore any issues with tax must be raised by the employee to ROS in the first instance.
-ROS now operates on a real time basis so changes are updated as they happen.
+ROS now operates on a real time basis, so changes are updated as they happen.

-There may be other deductions requested by staff; bike to work scheme, private pension, health insurance, savings.
+There may be other deductions requested by staff; bike to work scheme1, private pension, health insurance, AA, union dues, personal savings.
 New deductions must be advised to finance by 21st.